Boost your dog's responsiveness by playing this fun game!

 Welcome to everydog.

-We believe in the power of positive reinforcement and play, in the development of mutual respect through building solid relationships, and in the importance of understanding and meeting each individual where they are.
+We believe in the power of positive reinforcement and play, in the development of relationships built on trust, and in the importance of understanding and meeting each individual where they are.